balancer/scaffold-balancer-v3/README.md

 - Use the internal `_registerPoolWithVault` fuction to register a pool immediately after creation

 ## 🪝 Create a Pool Hook

+Hooks introduce a new framework for extending the functionality of existing pool types at key points throughout pool operation lifecycles.

 ### Learn the Basics